sibiraj-s/angular-paginator/README.md

 </angular-paginator>
 ```

-- **id:** Use unique id when multiple paginations are being used on the same page
+- **id:** The default id is `ANGULAR_PAGINATOR_DEFAULT` when not specified.
+This is optional.
+This must be provided if the id is specified in the pipe and should be the same as the pipe id
 - **maxSize:** Limit number for pagination size
 - **rotate:** Whether to keep the current page in the middle of the visible ones
 - **boundaryLinkNumbers:** Whether to always display the first and last page numbers.
-If max-size is smaller than the number of pages, then the first and last page numbers are still shown with ellipses in-between as necessary.
-NOTE: max-size refers to the center of the range.
+If maxSize is smaller than the number of pages, then the first and last page numbers are still shown with ellipses in-between as necessary.
+- **forceEllipses:** Also displays ellipses when rotate is true and maxSize is smaller than the number of pages

+> [!NOTE]
+> maxSize refers to the center of the range.
 This option may add up to 2 more numbers on each side of the displayed range for the end value and what would be an ellipsis but is replaced by a number because it is sequential
-- **forceEllipses:** Also displays ellipses when rotate is true and maxSize is smaller than the number of pages

 You can get access to the pagination instance(directive's api) using `#paginator="angularPaginator"`.
 The following are the methods/properties available via the API